Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Experiments

 \subsection{Ablations}

 \textbf{Layer Sets for Embedding Losses.} The choice of layers in $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$ for the corresponding embedding losses is a crucial design choice with a significant effect on the performance.
-We study the relation between performance and the position of an embedding loss, one layer and loss type at a time for Llama-3-8b~\cite{dubey2024llama3herdmodels} in \cref{fig:abl_layers}.
-We find that setting $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$ as $\{18\}$, $\{18\}$, and $\{20\}$, respectively results in most optimal performance individually.
-We also ablate on the choice of layers sets while using multiple embedding losses at the same time.
-As shown in \cref{tab:abl-layers}, setting $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$ as $\{8,20\}$, $\{10,18\}$, and $\{12,20\}$, respectively, performs the best overall for the 32-layer Llama3-8b~\cite{dubey2024llama3herdmodels}.
+Based on the findings about middle layers in \cref{sec:probe}, we ablate on embedding loss positions only in the middle layers of the LLM.
+As shown in \cref{tab:abl-layers}, setting $\mathbb{D}$, $\mathbb{S}$, and $\mathbb{G}$ as $\{8,20\}$, $\{10,18\}$, and $\{12,20\}$, respectively, performs the best overall for the 32-layer Llama3-8b.

-\textbf{Training Stage for Embedding Optimization.} We observe that adding embedding losses during IFT results in a performance drop compared to using them only during the PT stage, as shown in Table~\ref{tab:abl_stage}.
+\textbf{Training Stage for Embedding Optimization.} In Table~\ref{tab:abl_stage}, we observe that adding $\mathcal{L}_\text{emb}$ during IFT results in worse performance than doing so only during the PT stage.
 We attribute this to the interference of vision-centric supervision with task-aligned natural language supervision during IFT.
-Additionally, the second row of Table~\ref{tab:abl_stage} shows that using learnable tokens in the sequence without embedding loss slightly improves over the baseline but remains inferior to our \modelname.
+Additionally, the second row of Table~\ref{tab:abl_stage} shows that using learnable tokens in the sequence~\cite{goyal2024think} without $\mathcal{L}_\text{emb}$ slightly improves performance over the baseline but remains inferior to \modelname.

-\textbf{Number of Special Tokens.} We analyze the effect of the number of special tokens per target feature ($\langle t \rangle $) on the performance in \cref{tab:abl_tokens}.
-Setting $\mathbf{N}^\text{seek}$ as eight results in the best average performance across benchmarks.

-\textbf{Nature of Special tokens during IFT.} As shown in \cref{tab:freeze_token}, keeping the special tokens ($\langle t \rangle $) frozen during the IFT stage performs better as compared to making them learnable.
+\textbf{Nature of Special tokens during IFT.} As shown in \cref{tab:freeze_token}, keeping the special tokens ($\langle t \rangle $) frozen during IFT performs better as compared to making them learnable.
 We attribute frozen tokens performing better to the gradients from natural language supervision interfering with the vision-centric information stored in the special tokens during IFT if those are set as learnable parameters.

-\textbf{Visualizing Embedding Predictions for Target Tasks.} We visualize the visual quality of LLM representations after the PT stage for our \modelname using the decoders from the corresponding target models, as shown in \cref{fig:aux_vis}.
-We observe that the decoder outputs have good object shape and boundary quality, demonstrating the successful representation optimization with our embedding losses.